01204 36 50 80 weekdays 9:30am - 5pm

 How to reply to booking cancellations

-Most guests will only cancel a holiday due to unforeseen circumstances.
+Most guests will only cancel a cottage holiday due to unforeseen circumstances.
 They are likely to be disappointed (and probably upset over the event that led to the cancellation) so remember to be sympathetic.

 Sample booking cancellation reply email